otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 1. Check for required dependencies: `docker`, `node` and `npm`
 2. Select a project from the current directory
-3. Check if the **Docker** daemon is running and attempt to start it if not
+3. Check if the Docker daemon is running and attempt to start it if not
-4. Check for an existing **PostgreSQL Docker** container and handle it appropriately
+4. Check for an existing PostgreSQL Docker container and handle it appropriately
-5. Start a new **PostgreSQL Docker** container if needed
+5. Start a new PostgreSQL Docker container if needed
-6. Wait for **PostgreSQL** to be ready
+6. Wait for PostgreSQL to be ready
 7. Copy environment variables from a template file
-8. Install **Node.js** dependencies
+8. Install Node.js dependencies
-9. Run **Prisma** migrations
+9. Run Prisma migrations

 Copy the `application-setup.sh` script to your repository's root directory.
-Open a terminal in **Visual Studio Code**, read the script to understand what it does and run the following command to give execute permissions to the script.
+Open a terminal in Visual Studio Code, read the script to understand what it does and run the following command to give execute permissions to the script.

 ```bash
 chmod +x application-setup.sh